akobtsev/akobtsev/README.md

-### Hi!👋 I'm is Andrey Kobtsev.
+### Hi!👋 I'm Andrey Kobtsev.
 I am an individual validator and blockchain enthusiast.

 ### About me
 - ⛓️ I have 3yrs experience in running a cryptocurrency project nodes, have taken a part in more than a twenty testnets and currently validate Massa on mainnet.
 - 🌱 I’m currently learning **Cosmos ecosystem PoS validating, Web3**.
 - 📫 Interested in DeFi, ReFi, and RWA blockchains.
 - 👯 I’m looking to collaborate on intersting blockchain projects to learn Go, Rust and smart contracts technology.